UniversalDependencies/docs/treebanks/pl_lfg/index.md

 If you use this treebank, you are encouraged to cite this book:

 Agnieszka Patejuk and Adam Przepiórkowski.
 “From Lexical Functional Grammar to Enhanced Universal Dependencies: Linguistically informed treebanks of Polish.”
 Institute of Computer Science, Polish Academy of Sciences, Warsaw, 2018.
-Downoadable from http://nlp.ipipan.waw.pl/Bib/pat:prz:18:book.pdf.
+Downloadable from http://nlp.ipipan.waw.pl/Bib/pat:prz:18:book.pdf.

 @Book{pat:prz:18:book,
 author = {Agnieszka Patejuk and Adam Przepiórkowski},